Shntd2/Readit-backend/MDS_development_description.md

 	* Add the actual URI of new database
 * Presumably create two databases:
 	* MySQL database where will be stored users data for login (sign in, sign out, change password if forgotten) logic
-	* NoSQL database for storing in certain order summaries of uploaded PDFs chunks
+	* NoSQL (maybe MongoDB) database for storing in certain order summaries of uploaded PDFs chunks
+	 * After sending last summary of uploaded PDF file that summaries chain must be automatically deleted from database
 ## Use `main_page.py` file as a welcome page.
 It will contain
 1. Description of the app
 	* What is it for